Green, Wade Guide Australia To Four Wicket Win Over India In First T20 - UrduPoint

 Smith with 35 off 25 departed in the next over followed by Glenn Maxwell's wicket in the same over for one.

-Tim David, who made his Twenty20 debut, scored 18 off 14 balls while Josh Inglis made 17 off 10 balls, with Pat Cummins hitting the winning four off Yuzvendra Chahal.
+Tim David, who made his Twenty20 debut, scored 18 off 14 balls while Josh Inglis made 17 off 10 balls.

+Pat Cummins hit the winning shot off Yuzvendra Chahal to reach 211-6.

+It was Australia's second highest successful chase in the white-ball format and highest against India.

+"At this ground it didn't worry us too much.
+Anywhere between 12-14 an over at the back end on a wicket like this and an outfield like this we back ourselves to get them," Wade said.

-Australia won the toss and opted to field in the opening match, with India's Hardik Pandya smashing a rapid 71 not out to post a challenging total of 208-6 against the visitors.
+In the first half, the visitors won the toss and opted to field, with all-rounder Hardik Pandya smashing a rapid 71 to help the hosts post a challenging total of 208-6.

-Opener KL Rahul also made a half-century while Suryakumar Yadav hit 46 after the hosts lost skipper Rohit Sharma for 11 and star batsman Virat Kohli for two in the powerplay.
+Opener KL Rahul also made a half-century while Suryakumar Yadav hit 46 after losing skipper Rohit Sharma for 11 and star batsman Kohli for two in the powerplay.

 Rahul compiled 55 off 35 balls, hitting four fours and three sixes before he was caught by Nathan Ellis off Josh Hazlewood at deep square-leg.